Release Your Light Goddess Quilt

 Work on Release Your Light slowed to a crawl as I worked on other quilts and projects and hand appliquéd only when I had nothing better to do.
 It took 2 months to finish the hand appliqué and by that point I had realized that I really didn't like the effect it gave to the quilt.
 The next time I try an appliqué project, I plan to try machine applique with matching colored thread.

 Regardless, I was at a point where I had to decide whether I was going to appliqué the rest of the rays or not.
 I decided that would probably not see this quilt finished before my son (who's 2) graduated from college if I hand appliquéd all the flames and rays.

-I didn't test how long it would take or how much paint I would need to cover this gigantic quilt with paintstiks.
-I just assumed (wrongly) that painting would be easier than appliqué!
+Unfortunately I hadn't fully learned my lesson from creating The Duchess and didn't test this technique properly before getting started.
+I had no idea how long it would take or how much paint I would need to cover this gigantic quilt with paintstiks.
+I just assumed (wrongly) that painting would be easier and faster than hand appliqué.

 Here is a photo of the quilt before it was painted, but after more than 400 hours of dense filler quilting:

-I spoke to a quilting friend about it and bemoaned the fact that I really couldn't stitch the other two designs I knew, Pebbling and Paisley.
-I struggled to quilt these designs and besides, they didn't really match with the them of the quilt.
+I spoke to a quilting friend about it and bemoaned the fact that I really couldn't stitch the other two free motion quilting designs I knew, Pebbling and Paisley.
+I struggled to quilt these designs at this time because I was using thicker cotton threads for quilting.
+Besides, these designs didn't really match with the theme of the quilt.